Awais411/remote-file-upload-module/README.md

 2. **Initialize and Apply:**
    - Run `terraform init` in your project directory to initialize Terraform.
+   - Run `terraform plan` in your project directory to know the plan that will be applied.
    - Run `terraform apply` to execute the configuration and upload the file.